 Suppose that Sally desires that Mary sing.
 According to the standard theory, Sally enters into a relation with the proposition that Mary sing.
 The relational aspect of the theory was motivated by the inference patterns we saw earlier and the propositional aspect was motivated by the role the objects of the attitudes must play.
 Under what conditions, then, are Sally and the proposition that Mary sing related such that it is true that Sally desires that Mary sing?
 It is important to see that the standard theory tells us very little about the nature of the relation designated by ‘desires’.
 That’s something we need to work out through philosophical analysis.
 When Sally desires that Mary sing, Sally is in a state (i) that plays a certain role in her mental economy—that’s what makes the state a desire rather than, say, a belief or a fear—and (ii) that has certain representational features.
 In particular, the state is about Mary, about singing, it is satisfied just in case Mary sings, and (at least in part) because of the representational features it has, the state is apt to interact with various other mental states that have the right representational features (e.g. with the belief that Mary sings anytime bluegrass is on the radio).
 There should be very little temptation to conclude from all of this that Sally desires that Mary sing just in case Sally desires a proposition.
 ‘Sally’ refers to Sally, ‘that Mary sing’ designates the proposition that Mary sing, and ‘desires’ designates a relation that holds between Sally and the proposition just in case Sally is in a state that is ‘representationally characterized’ by the proposition (more on this notion in a moment).
-In light of this, the relation designated by ‘desires’ that a subject enters into with a proposition is: 𝜆x𝜆y.x is in a state that plays such and such role in one’s mental economy and which representationally characterized by y.
+In light of this, the relation designated by ‘desires’ that a subject enters into with a proposition is 𝜆x𝜆y: x is in a state that plays such and such role in one’s mental economy and which is representationally characterized by y.
 Again, nothing in this story should tempt one to conclude that the standard theory as applied to desire predicts that subjects desire propositions.

 More needs to be said about a proposition ‘representationally characterizing’ a mental state.
-Above I noted there there are a number of ways we might think of the connection between propositions and the mental states that have them as their contents.
+Earlier I noted there are a number of ways we might think of the connection between propositions and the mental states that have them as their contents.
 We might, for example, hold that it is in virtue of being related in the appropriate way to a proposition that a subject represents.
 Alternatively, we might hold that mental states are the more fundamental representational units and that propositions measure or index the representational properties of those mental states.
 What’s common to both options (and I think it’s something that must hold of any approach to the propositional attitudes) is that the mental state and the proposition both represent the same things as being the same ways.
 When I believe that grass is green, I represent grass as being green.
 The proposition that grass is green represents that too.
-The proposition characterises my mental state in the sense that both represent the same things as being the same way.
+The proposition characterizes my mental state in the sense that both represent the same things as being the same way.
 By making reference to a proposition, I make reference to something that (on the classical theory) determines the representational properties of the mental state or which (on a naturalizing theory) indexes/measures the representational properties of the mental state.
 The locution ‘representationally characterizes’ aims at neutrality on these matters as well as matters about to follow.